EOSIO/Documentation/TechnicalWhitePaper.md

 ## State Storage Costs

 While bandwidth and computation can be delegated, storage of application state will require an application developer to hold tokens until that state is deleted.
-If state is never deleted then the tokens are effectively removed from circulation.
+If state is never deleted, then the tokens are effectively removed from circulation.

 ## Block Rewards